Flyposting and graffiti are illegal, spoil both public and private property and can be very costly to remove.

 We cannot remove graffiti or flyposting from private households and other private property without the owner's permission.

 Flyposting is the unauthorised placing of signs, posters or stickers, usually advertisements or promoting events.
 They are placed without the permission of the owner of the property or structure.

 The Council takes flyposting seriously; when you report flyposting to us, we will make enquiries into the source of the material and take action if possible.

 Graffiti is words or drawings written, painted, sprayed or scratched onto the surface of any property or structure.

 We are responsible for removing graffiti from:

 - street furniture

-Other items such as telephone boxes, bus shelters and electricity boxes are the responsibility of the company that owns them.
+Removal of graffiti from telephone boxes, bus shelters, electricity boxes, etc, is the responsibility of the company that owns them.